Army of the Mughal Empire: History

 The Mughals originated in Central Asia.
-Like many Central Asian armies, the mughal army of Babur was horse-oriented.
+Like many Central Asian armies, the Mughal army of Babur was horse-oriented.
 The ranks and pay of the officers were based on the horses they retained.
-Babur's army was small and inherited the Timurid military traditions of central Asia.
-It would be wrong to assume that Babur introduced a gunpowder warfare system, because mounted archery remained the vital part of his army.
-Babur's empire did not last long and the mughal empire collapsed with the expulsion of Humayun, and the mughal empire founded by Akbar in 1556 proved more stable and enduring.
-Akbar restructured the army and introduced a new system called the mansabdari system.
-Therefore, the essential structure of the Mughal army started from the reign of Akbar.
+Babur's army was small and inherited the Timurid military traditions of Central Asia.
+Babur did not introduce a gunpowder warfare system, because mounted archery remained the vital part of his army.
+Babur's empire did not last long and the Mughal Empire collapsed with the expulsion of Humayun.
+The Mughal Empire founded by Akbar in 1556 proved more stable and enduring.
+Although the Mughals originated as a nomadic civilization, they became more sedentary as time passed.

-Organisation and troop types

-Mughal emperors maintained a small standing army.
-They numbered only in thousands.
-Instead the officers called mansabdars provided much of the troops.

-Standing army

-The Mughal Emperors maintained small standing armies.
-The emperor's own house hold troops were called Ahadis.
-They were directly recruited by the Mughal emperor himself, mainly from the emperor's own blood relatives and tribesmen.
-They had their own pay roll and pay master, and were better paid than normal horsemen sowars.
-They were gentlemen soldiers, some of them normally in administrative duties in the palace.
+The massive armies of the Mughals were known for their high level of discipline and multiethnicity among its personnel.
+They had absorbed almost all of Northern and Central South Asia.
+During the height of their military domination in the Indian region, the adversaries of the Mughal Empire rarely confronted them in frontal battles; the Maratha confederation, Ahmadnagar Sultanates, or the Rajput kingdoms were generally powerless against the Mughals' provisioned cities and camps which were defended with artilleries.
+They usually resorted to guerilla warfare or the Fabian strategy to oppose the technologically superior Mughal army.
+By the reign of Aurangzeb, the Mughal army was mainly composed of native Indian Muslims.